 In Gardening in the Humid South, two old friends share their contagious enthusiasm for their avocation and show that despite the hard work, gardening is, above all, fun.

-Leon C. Standifer is professor emeritus of horticulture at Louisiana State University and the author of Not in Vain: A Rifleman Remembers World War II.
+Leon C. Standifer was professor emeritus of horticulture at Louisiana State University and the author of Not in Vain: A Rifleman Remembers World War II.

 Found an Error?
 Tell us about it.